relectric-car-team/canbus-mcu-base/README.md

 # Microcontroller CANBUS Test

-This repository holds test code used in a first attempt to create a CANBUS network using PIC MCUs.
+This repository holds test code used to create a CANBUS network using PIC MCUs.
 This specific repo is designed to be used with the PIC18F27Q84.

 ## Usage